The First 4 Steps of Unique Device Identification Implementation

 Step 3: Selecting an Issuing Agency

-The next step of the UDI implementation process is to select an Issuing Agency that best meets your needs and the needs of your customers.
-The FDA accredited three organizations that assign Labeler IDs you can choose from GS1, Health Industry Business Communications Council (HIBCC), and International Council for Commonality in Blood Banking Automation (ICCBBA).
+The next step of the UDI implementation process is to select an Issuing Agency that best meets your needs and your customers’ needs.
+The FDA accredited three organizations that assign Labeler IDs you can choose from: GS1, the Health Industry Business Communications Council (HIBCC), and the International Council for Commonality in Blood Banking Automation (ICCBBA).
 GS1 and HIBCC assign Labeler IDs to “labelers) of medical devices, while ICCBBA is for medical devices of human origin (blood, cell, tissue, and organ products), also known as HCT/P. GS1 assigns Global Location Numbers (GLN), HIBCC uses Health Industry Numbers (HIN), and ICCBBA issues Facility Identification Numbers (FIN).

-If your company is not already partnered with one of the Issuing Agencies, or still needs to select an Issuing Agency, you should survey your key customers to determine if they are implementing UDI systems, or already have UDI systems.
+If your company is not already partnered with one of the Issuing Agencies or still needs to select an Issuing Agency, you should survey your key customers to determine if they are implementing UDI systems or already have UDI systems.
 You may find customers using all three versions of UDI labeling (GTIN from GS1, HIBC from HIBCC, and ISBT-128 from ICCBBA).
 If you don’t label blood, cell, tissue, and organ (HCT/P) devices, then you can rule out ICCBBA.
 Conversely, if you only sell HCT/P devices, you can rule out GS1 and HIBCC.
-Ultimately, the selection of an Issuing Agency is your company’s to make–and remember that you are allowed to enter two different Issuing Agencies for each medical device in the GUDID.
+Ultimately, selecting an Issuing Agency is your company’s to make–and remember that you can enter two different Issuing Agencies for each medical device in the GUDID.

 Step 4: Unique Device Identification Implementation Planning

 Analyzing, strategizing, and planning are essential to determining if you will successfully implement UDI and the related GUDID submission.
-You need to have a full understanding of your devices, labeling/manufacturing locations, and packaging requirements.
-Study the UDI Regulation to comprehend which aspects you will need to comply with as you develop your plan.
+You need to fully understand your devices, labeling/manufacturing locations, and packaging requirements.
+Study the UDI Regulation to comprehend which aspects you must comply with as you develop your plan.
 Specifically, these undertakings should be completed as part of the planning process:

 • Start with the end in mind.
 Understand the UDI maze.
 What outcomes do you want?

 • Create a playbook to focus on solving business problems.
-Standardize procedures as much as possible, and tailor solutions to your company and its needs.
+Standardize procedures as much as possible and tailor solutions to your company’s needs.

-• Group your products by Device Class, Manufacturing Location, Packaging Requirements (sterile, kit, etc.) and any other criteria you need.
+• Group your products by Device Class, Manufacturing Location, Packaging Requirements (sterile, kit, etc.), and any other criteria you need.

-• Perform gap analysis between the device information you have and what you need for submission to GUDID.
+• Perform a gap analysis between the device information you have and what you need for submission to GUDID.

-• Determine if your data management system(s) can maintain GUDID information, and communicate UDI or DI information as required (sales orders, purchase orders, labeling, etc.).
+• Determine if your data management system(s) can maintain GUDID information and communicate UDI or DI information as required (sales orders, purchase orders, labeling, etc.).

 • Determine what changes need to be made to your existing quality system procedures.

-• Will revalidation of electronic records is required to comply with 21 CFR Part 11?
-(Note: Companies or third-parties using HL7 SPL for data submission to GUDID will need to validate the software used for this purpose.)
+• Will revalidation of electronic records be required to comply with 21 CFR Part 11?
+(Note: Companies or third parties using HL7 SPL for data submission to GUDID will need to validate the software used for this purpose.)

 • Determine early on what additional resources are needed (FTE or consultants).

 This information gathering should be used to create a strategic plan and budget.
-The plan should include timelines, assignments, and identify strategic partners (outside vendors and customers).
-The plan should address changes required in your Product Lifecycle Management (PLM), Enterprise Resource Planning (ERP) and supply chain systems, labeling/packaging equipment and procedures.
-It should define the gateway to GUDID submission, and create plans of action for validation and compliance.
+The plan should include timelines and assignments and identify strategic partners (outside vendors and customers).
+The plan should address changes required in your product lifecycle management (PLM), enterprise resource planning (ERP), supply chain systems, labeling/packaging equipment, and procedures.
+It should define the gateway to GUDID submission and create action plans for validation and compliance.

 In my next blog post, I will discuss implementation and ongoing maintenance.